ErSudhanshuShukla/Arduino-ESP-Projects/README.md

 ## 📂 Project Categories

-🚀 How to Navigate This Repo
+> 🔎 **How to Navigate**
-* Each category contains projects organized by domain.
+> - Each category contains projects organized by domain
-* Click on a category to explore individual project folders that include source code, documentation, and demo photos.
+> - Click on a category to explore individual project folders with code, docs, and demo photos

 ### 🔧 [Arduino Projects](./Arduino_Projects/)
 - 🏠 [Home_Automation](./Arduino_Projects/Home_Automation/)